cewarkentin/surfs_up/README.md

 The average temperature across all weather stations in June is 74.9F +-3.3F.
 The average temperature across all weather stations in December is 71.0F +-3.7F.
 The average temperatures are both within 1.1 standard deviations of each other, meaning with the data spread we have, they are very similar.

-The minimum temperature in June was 64F, and the minimum temperature in December was 56F.
+- The minimum temperature in June was 64F, and the minimum temperature in December was 56F.

-The maximum temperature in June was 85F, and the maximum temperature in December was 83F.
+- The maximum temperature in June was 85F, and the maximum temperature in December was 83F.

-The month of December has a wider range of lower temperatures, and reaches colder temperatures overall, which follows expectations for wintertime weather.
+- The month of December has a wider range of lower temperatures, and reaches colder temperatures overall, which follows expectations for wintertime weather.

-## Results

-There is a bulleted list that addresses the three key differences in weather between June and December.

 ## Summary